 I hope you’ll sit down, relax, and let the tales take you away for a much-needed break from everyday life.
 You might just find a new favorite bard among our number.
 Be sure to stroll over and sample the wares of other featured tale-spinners at my Infinite Bard page!

-Read on for my first turn on the Infinite Bard stage, a short prequel yarn from my Storms of Future Past Series.
+Read on for my first turn on the Infinite Bard stage, a suspenseful prequel yarn from my Storms of Future Past Series.
 I hope you enjoy Sensing the Storm!

 For more of my fiction, including exclusive free short stories and discounts, early pre-sales, and adorable pet photos, pay a visit to The Confidential Adventure Club.